andres20980/kasten-docs/docs/restrictions.md

 ## Running without a cluster-admin ClusterRole â

-Veeam Kasten requires a ServiceAccount bound with the ClusterRole cluster-admin in order to properly backup and restore resources within your cluster.
-The default ServiceAccount used by Veeam Kasten, k10-k10 , already comes preconfigured with this ClusterRole.
+Veeam Kasten configures some of its ServiceAccount to be bound with the kubernetes ClusterRole cluster-admin so that Kasten can properly backup and restore resources within your cluster.

 Installing Veeam Kasten without the cluster-admin ClusterRole bound to a provided ServiceAccount is not supported .